saurav7007/Python/README.md

 # Python

-The Repository different pythons used for basic logic learning, bioinformatics, etc
+The Repository contains different pythons scripts used for basic logic learning, bioinformatics, etc